oleks/git-cli-qsg/README.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-As you make changes to a large repository, the status of the entire
+As you make changes to a large repository, and don't commit
+sufficiently often along the way, the status of the entire repository
-repository can become overwhelming.
-Arguably, you should have
+can become overwhelming.
+Arguably, you should have committed along the
-committed along the way, but if you didn't yet know better, it is good
+way, but if you didn't yet know better, it is good to know that `git
-to know that `git status` takes a path as an optional argument.
-This
+status` _takes a path as an optional argument_.
+This way, you can ask
-way, you can ask for the status of a particular directory, not the
+for the status of a particular directory, not the entire Git
-entire Git repository, and commit changes a directory at a time:
+repository, and commit changes one directory at a time:

 ```
 $ git status .